sweeneychris/TheiaSfM/docs/source/image.rst

 Image
 =====

-Theia provides a basic :class:`Image\<T\>` class to use for SfM and SLAM applications.
-The class is fairly lightweight, and is largely a wrapper for the `CImg <http://cimg.sourceforge.net/>`_ but allows for more general use.
-It is templated on the data type for the pixels (e.g. float, uchar, int) and is the standard image class that used for feature detection within Theia.
+Theia provides a basic :class:`FloatImage` class to use for SfM and SLAM applications.
+The class is fairly lightweight, and is largely a wrapper for the `OpenImageIO <http://openimageio.org//>`_ but allows for more general use.
+It is the standard image class that used for feature detection within Theia.

-.. class:: Image<T>
+.. class:: FloatImage

   Images can be stored either as RGB or grayscale, and the number of channels used to describe an image can be determined with `:func:Channels`.
-We have `typdef Image<float> FloatImage` for convenience.
 Images can be easily read in from a file upon contruction or with the :func:`Read` command.

   .. code-block:: c++